shimaore/connected-documents-site/client/views.coffee.md

-These functions are called with:
+The functions are called with:
 `widget` -- a newly created jquery `<div>` or other, empty at startup.
 `userdb` -- a DB for the current user's db
 `shareddb` -- a DB for the shared db (read-only in most cases)